-At Girl Scouts, everything centers around the girl: Activities are girl-led, which gives girls the opportunity to take on leadership roles and learn by doing in a cooperative learning environment.
+At Girl Scouts, everything centers around the girl: activities are girl-led, which gives girls the opportunity to take on leadership roles and learn by doing in a cooperative learning environment.
 It's what makes Girl Scouts truly unique-our program is designed by, with, and for girls.

-The Girl Scout Leadership Experience (GSLE) is what girls do and how they do it.
-When girls participate in the GSLE, they experience five measurable leadership benefits or outcomes that will fuel their success.
-And although girls may start building their leadership skills in school and on sports teams, research shows that the courage, confidence, and character they develop as Girl Scouts stay with them throughout their lives.
+Although girls may start building their leadership skills in school and on sports teams, research shows that the courage, confidence, and character they develop as Girl Scouts stay with them throughout their lives.

-What girls do in Girl Scouting all fits within three keys: discover, connect, and take action.
+What girls do in Girl Scouting all fits within three keys: Discover, Connect, and Take Action.

-- When girls do exciting badge activities, earn a Girl Scout Journey award, attend an amazing event, or go camping, you are helping them discover who they are, what they care about, and what their talents are. - Girls connect when they collaborate with other people, learn from others, and expand their horizons.
-This helps them care about, inspire, and team with others locally and globally. - With your guidance, these budding leaders will connect with and care about others, and they'll be eager to take action to make the world a better place.
+- When girls do exciting badge activities, earn a Girl Scout Journey award, attend an amazing program or event, or go camping, you are helping them discover who they are, what excites them, and what their talents are. - Girls connect when they collaborate with others-their Girl Scout sisters, leaders, or community experts-and expand their horizons.
+This helps them care about, support, inspire, and team with others locally and globally. - With your guidance, these budding leaders will deepen their relationship with the world around them, and they'll be eager to take action to make the world a better place.

 As for how they do it?
-The GSLE draws on three unique processes that help girls unlock the leader within.
+The Girl Scout Leadership Experience draws on three unique processes that help girls unlock their inner leader.

-- Girl-led means girls of every age take an active and age-appropriate role in figuring out the what, where, when, why, and how of all the exciting troop activities they'll do.
-The girl-led process is critically important to the GSLE-when girls know their voice matters, they feel empowered to make decisions and they stay engaged in their activities. - Girls enjoy hands-on activities and learn by doing.
-Then, after reflecting on their activities, girls gain a deeper understanding of the concepts and skills the activities require. - Through cooperative learning, girls learn to share knowledge and skills in an atmosphere of respect and cooperation as they work toward a common goal.
+- Girl-led means girls of every age take an active and age-appropriate role in figuring out the what, where, when, why, and how of all the exciting activities they'll do.
+The girl-led process is critically important to the Girl Scout Leadership Experience-when girls actively lead and shape their experiences, they know their voice matters, they feel empowered to make decisions, and they stay engaged in their activities. - Girls enjoy hands-on activities and learn by doing.
+Then, after reflecting on their activities, girls gain a deeper understanding of the concepts and skills the activities require. - Through cooperative learning, girls learn to share knowledge and skills in an atmosphere of respect, teamwork, and collaboration as they work toward a common goal.

 As a volunteer, you'll draw on these Girl Scout processes as you lead girls of any age.
 Girl-led at the Daisy level will look very different from the Ambassador level, of course.
 What's most important is that girls make decisions about the activities to do together and that they also make choices within that activity.
-As they learn from their successes and failures-and gain a major confidence boost in the process-their girl-led process will give them the opportunity to lead within their peer group.
-By the time girls are Cadettes, Seniors, and Ambassadors, they'll be using the leadership skills they've developed in order to mentor younger girls.
+As they learn from their successes and failures-and gain a major confidence boost in the process-the girl-led process will give each of them the opportunity to lead within their peer group.
+By the time girls are Cadettes, Seniors, and Ambassadors, they'll be using the leadership skills they've developed to mentor younger girls and take action to make the world a better place

-One last tip about using the processes: Girls' time in Girl Scouting isn't a to-do list, so please don't ever feel that checking activities off a list is more important than tuning in to what interests girls and sparks their imaginations.
+One last tip about these processes: girls' time in Girl Scouting isn't a to-do list, so please don't ever feel that checking activities off a list is more important than tuning in to what interests girls and sparks their imaginations.
 Projects don't have to come out perfectly-in fact, it's a valuable learning experience when they don't-and girls don't have to fill their vests and sashes with badges.
-Because what matters most is the fun and learning that happens as girls make experiences their own, don't be afraid to step back and let your girls take the lead.
+What matters most is the fun and learning that happens as girls make experiences their own, so don't be afraid to step back and let your girls take the lead.